-The Doctor of Philosophy (PhD) is an academic degree with rich roots providing intellectual and spiritual engagement with the Great Tradition of the Western world.
-The PhD prepares students for vocational service in disciplines such as History, Humanities, Literature, Philosophy, and Religion.
+Ph.D. prepares students for service in disciplines such as History, Humanities, Literature, and Philosophy.

 Using many of the Great Books and a conversation mode (e.g., threaded discussions, conference calls), students work with enthusiastic, highly qualified tutors to examine, discuss, and work through great ideas with an eye toward living and teaching these truths.
 The program includes: